liolaarc/monki/README.md

 ## In-depth example

 The "sudoarc" subfolder is an example of Monki's usage.
-It was created by running `monki clone laarc/lumen-sudoarc sudoarc` from the project directory.
+It was created by running `monki clone laarc/lumen-sudoarc sudoarc` from the project directory, which clones [laarc/lumen-sudoarc](https://github.com/laarc/lumen-sudoarc).

-The "lumen" folder within sudoarc is an example of how to make local changes to someone else's project:  https://github.com/laarc/monki/blob/master/sudoarc/lumen/monki.l
+If you visit [laarc/lumen-sudoarc](https://github.com/laarc/lumen-sudoarc), you'll notice the "lumen" subfolder is also manged by Monki.
+It's very easy to re-use code across all of your repos, since it's just a matter of running `monki clone yourname/yourproject dir`.

-It was originally created by running
+The lumen subfolder was originally created by running:

 ```
 $ git clone https://github.com/laarc/lumen-sudoarc sudoarc
 $ cd sudoarc
 $ monki clone sctb/lumen lumen
+$ git add lumen
+$ git commit
+$ git push
 ```

-This created `lumen/monki.l` within sudoarc.
+This created `lumen/monki.l` within `lumen/` along with all of Lumen's files.
 A `monki.l` file tells Monki what to do to the subfolder it resides in.

 If you just want a copy of someone's repo, then you won't need to edit any `monki.l` files.  `monki clone foo/bar dst` automatically generates a `dst/monki.l` file for you.

-But if you want to make any changes to their repo, examine the above `monki.l` file for a few minutes.
-It clones [Lumen](https://github.com/sctb/lumen) and then applies a variety of hacks to add various features I needed.
+If you want to make any changes to someone else's repo, examine sudoarc's [lumen/monki.l](https://github.com/laarc/monki/blob/master/sudoarc/lumen/monki.l) file to see an example.
+It instructs monki to clone [Lumen](https://github.com/sctb/lumen), modify it with various hacks (like multiline raw string syntax), fully rebuild it three times, then `make test`.

-(That's where the name came from: I needed a way to monkeypatch Lumen, and I didn't want to fork it and deal with keeping it in sync.)
+(That's basically why the project was originally created.
+I needed a way to monkeypatch Lumen, and I didn't want to fork it and deal with keeping it in sync.)